Reviews for February 6th, 2026

 Number of times I checked my watch: 3

-After his fiancée, Meghan (Alyson Hannigan), leaves him at the altar in Rome, Matt (Kevin James) decides to experience their honeymoon on his own in Solo Mio.
+After his fiancée, Heather (Julie Ann Hannigan), leaves him at the altar in Rome, Matt (Kevin James) decides to experience their honeymoon on his own in Solo Mio.
 He befriends Gia (Nicole Grimaudo), a friendly cafe owner.
 Co-directors Chuck and Dan Kinnane along with co-writers Kevin James, Patrick Kinnane and John Kinnane, have made a sweet, heartwarming and breezy, but occasionally cheesy and contrived romantic comedy.
-The screenplay rushes through the first act because within the first few minutes, Meghan has already left Matt at the altar.
+The screenplay rushes through the first act because within the first few minutes, Heather has already left Matt at the altar.
 How did they meet?
 What was their relationship like leading up to that moment?
 What, if anything, went wrong with it?
 Solo Mio isn't too interested in delving into the answers to those questions or in including enough exposition to know whether or not to root for their relationship to work.
-Meghan remains an underdeveloped character who's essentially a plot device.
+Heather remains an underdeveloped character who's essentially a plot device.
 Gia, on the other hand, gets more of a backstory and manages to be a more interesting and complex character.
-Will Matt choose her over Meghan?
-Without enough information about Meghan and what she's going through emotionally, it's hard to care about the answer to that question.
+Will Matt choose her over Heather?
+Without enough information about Heather and what she's going through emotionally, it's hard to care about the answer to that question.
 Matt does go through somewhat about a character arc, but it doesn't feel truly organic because it's hard to sense how introspective he truly is.
 His relationship with Gia also comes across as contrived and requires some suspension of disbelief, although it's great to see a character who's kind.
 There are no villains here, in fact, which is refreshing.

 The filmmakers do include a little comic relief with fish-out-of water humor, i.e. when Matt incorrectly pronounces "zucchero", the Italian word for sugar----an ingredient that, figuratively, Solo Mio has plenty of and, at times, enough to give you a cavity.
 Your enjoyment of the film depends how much you can handle a saccharine romcom and on how much you're willing to suspend your disbelief.
 At a running time of 1 hour and 36 minutes, Solo Mio opens at nationwide via Angel Studios.